moguzozcan/moguzozcan.github.io/_posts/2018-02-27-Finding-Similar-Items-Notes-From-MMDS.md

 Suppose our document D is the string abcdabd, and we pick k = 2.
 Then the set of 2-shingles for D is {ab, bc, cd, da, bd}
 Note that the substring ab appears twice within D, but appears only once as a shingle.
 A variation of shingling produces a bag, rather than a set, so each shingle would appear in the result as many times as it appears in the document.
 However, we shall not use bags of shingles here.

 white space (blank, tab, newline, etc.) is treated to replace any sequence of one or more white-space characters by a single blank.

+Choosing the Shingle Size
+If k is too small most sequences of k characters to appear in most documents. k should be picked large enough that the probability of any given shingle appearing in any given document is low.
+For e-mails k = 5 is selected and this means 14,348,907 possible shingles.
+An e mail includes much more less than this value.
+A good rule of thumb says consider character number as 20 and so thath 20^5.
+For large documents as research articles k = 9 is considered as safe.

+Matrix Representation of Sets
+Characteristic matrix: The columns of the matrix correspond to the sets, and the rows correspond to elements of the universal set from which elements of the sets are drawn.
+There is a 1 in row r and column c if the element for row r is a member of the set for column c.
+Otherwise the value in position (r, c) is 0.

+Minhashing